tarikliman/quiz-maker/README.md

 Here's a list of technologies and libraries used in the Quiz Maker Project:

-* React: The core JavaScript library for building the user interface and handling the application's component-based structure.
+* **React**: The core JavaScript library for building the user interface and handling the application's component-based structure.

-* Chakra UI: A flexible and accessible design system for building user interfaces in React.
+* **Chakra UI**: A flexible and accessible design system for building user interfaces in React.
 Chakra UI is used for creating the user interface components and styling in the project.

-* Context API: A state management library provided by React for managing global state and sharing data and functions between components.
+* **Context AP**I: A state management library provided by React for managing global state and sharing data and functions between components.

 ## Getting Started